Google Business Profile: How to Claim & Optimize Your Listing for Local SEO in 2025

 The Importance of Google Business Profile for Local SEO

 Your Google Business Profile doesn’t exist in isolation—it’s a cornerstone of your local SEO strategy.
-Understanding how it impacts your search visibility can help you make more strategic optimization decisions.
+Understanding how it impacts your search visibility can help you make more strategic optimization decisions that drive real business results.

 How Google Business Profile Impacts Local Search Rankings

 Google uses three primary factors to determine local search rankings: relevance, distance, and prominence.
-Your Google Business Profile influences all three:
+Your Google Business Profile influences all three of these critical ranking factors:

 - Relevance: How well your business matches what someone is searching for.
 This is determined by your business category, description, services, products, reviews, and posts.
 The more complete and keyword-rich your profile, the better Google can match you with relevant searches.